 Is fresh-grated nutmeg better than pre-ground?

 Absolutely.
 Whole nutmeg retains essential oils longer and delivers a richer flavor.
-Invest in a microplane or nutmeg grater.
+Invest in a microplane or nutmeg grater for best results.

 Are nutmeg and mace safe to consume daily?